nigeltc/rogueday/README.md

 1. I rushed through this because I'm catching up but the results are very cool.
 2. The Numpy stuff might be overcomplicated for a tutorial though.

+### Part 5

+1. Still playing catch up
+2. I've just about given up on the type annotations.
+They may be useful but they do obscure the code's meaning.

+### 5.1 Refactoring

+1. Aaargh!
+2. I'm removing the type annotations as I revisit code